 The way you behave as a team is governed by a set of unwritten rules and behaviours which make up your team culture.
-Formally defining these behaviours has been shown to influence trust, accountability and responsibility in the team.
+As a manager, leading your team through an exercise to formally define these behaviours can improve trust, accountability and responsibility in the team.

 These written norms can be anything from meeting etiquette, how you socialise as a team or how decisions are made.
 To find out how your team can define its behaviours, read here.